nelson6e65/phpdoc-vuepress/README.md

 > Only tested in the default theme of VuePress.

-Example of documentation generated with this template: https://nelson6e65.github.io/php_nml/api/

 > **Special note:** This template is based on Markdown template created by [@cvuorinen](https://github.com/cvuorinen) in [cvuorinen/phpdoc-markdown-public](https://github.com/cvuorinen/phpdoc-markdown-public).

+## Demo

+Check a demo of documentation generated with this template in https://nelson6e65.github.io/php_nml/api/.

+> See also the sources in [nelson6e65/php_nml](https://github.com/nelson6e65/php_nml) repo for configuration examples.

 ## Installation